algorithmiaio/sample-apps/algo-dev-demo/scikit-learn-demo/README.md

 # scikit-learn Demo

-In this demo we'll go through deploying a pre-trained [scikit-learn](https://scikit-learn.org/) model, querying this model to make inferences, how to host your data on Algorithmia, and finally we'll call the algorithm in batch mode on the data we uploaded to Algorithmia.
+In this demo, we'll go through deploying a pre-trained [scikit-learn](https://scikit-learn.org/) model, querying this model to make inferences, how to host your data on Algorithmia, and finally, we'll call the algorithm in batch mode on the data we uploaded to Algorithmia.

 ## Prerequisites